Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: Calorimetric Response Comparison

 To make the comparison of the event-by-event response of the two readout systems, data from test beam positrons between 0.6\,-\,6.0~GeV/c were used.
 Fig.~\ref{fig:AnfEventMean} shows the average event-by-event asymmetry, $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Event}\!\!\!~>$, as a function of the test beam momentum.
 It can be seen that there is no significant energy dependence.
 This is an important demonstration that the differences between the two readout systems seen in the hit-by-hit comparison do not introduce an overall {\bf relative} energy dependent bias between the ND and FD (despite the absence of a non-linearity correction in the data presented here).
 It should be noted that a correction of 2.0\% for the difference in crosstalk between the two readout systems was made in data and MC (see Section~\ref{sec:stripOccAndPmtXTalk}).

 The average value of $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Event}\!\!\!~>$ between 0.6\,-\,6.0~GeV/c is

 The statistical errors on both data and MC are negligible.
-The systematic uncertainties arise from the following sources: the uncertainty in the test beam position used to make the attenuation correction; the correction for differing quantities of crosstalk associated with strips; and bias in the uniformity correction.
+The systematic uncertainties arise from the following sources: the uncertainty in the attenuation correction; the correction for differing quantities of crosstalk associated with strips; and bias in the uniformity correction.

-The uncertainty on the position of the centre of the test beam in both data and MC gives a 0.25\% error on $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Event}\!\!\!~>$.
+The uncertainty on the attenuation correction gives a 0.25\% error on $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Event}\!\!\!~>$.
 The uncertainty on the difference in the cross talk between the two readout systems gives a 0.14\% error.
-For MC the systematic error from the uniformity correction is by definition zero since the same calibration constants are used to both induce differences between the response of the strips in the simulation and then to calibrate out those differences.
+For MC the systematic error from the uniformity correction is by definition zero since the same calibration constants are used to both induce differences between the response of all the strip-ends in the simulation and then to calibrate out those differences.

-For data the systematic uncertainty is dominated by the uniformity calibration.
-In order to estimate the systematic uncertainty on the uniformity calibration muons from the test beam with a momentum of more than 2~GeV/c were used.
+To estimate the systematic uncertainty on $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Event}\!\!\!~>$ that arises from the uniformity calibration, muons from the test beam with a momentum of more than 2~GeV/c were used.
 The value of $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$ obtained using these muons is shown as a function of position along the detector in Fig.~\ref{fig:S2SError}.
 The data show a 1.1\% difference between the first third of the detector and the back two thirds.
 In contrast, the asymmetry in the MC simulation is close to uniform throughout as expected.
+The choice of dividing the detector into thirds was a trade off.
+The muons predominantly sample only one strip in each plane in the first 20 planes or so.
+In contrast, the positrons shower and sample 3\,-\,5 strips per plane.
+Sampling just a few strips at the front of the detector with the muons would not be a fair estimate of the asymmetry.
+Thus, the trade off was between increasing the number of strips sampled by the muons and their relevance to positrons.
+Twenty planes was chosen since it encompasses close to 100\% of the positrons energy, less than this would have removed some of the strips that are hit by the higher energy positrons.

-The presence of the asymmetry at the front of the detector in data is attributed to a bias induced by the uniformity correction.
-The measured asymmetry value of 1.1\% is used as an estimate of the systematic error on the uniformity calibration and is the dominant error on $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Hit}\!\!\!~>$.
+The asymmetry measured using test beam muons is interpreted as the error on the uniformity calibration by a process of elimination.
+The known sources of error from the attenuation correction and crosstalk are not large enough to cause the observed asymmetry, leaving the uniformity correction as the only possible candidate.
+The measured asymmetry value of 1.1\% is used as an estimate of the systematic error on the uniformity calibration and is the dominant error on $<~\!\!\!A_{\mathcal N/ \mathcal F}^{Event}\!\!\!~>$.